Generalized Anxiety Disorder

 Worrying that leads to repeatedly asking for reassurance

-People with generalized anxiety disorder also may have a wide range of anxiety-related physical symptoms that may seem like symptoms of heart disease, respiratory illness, digestive diseases and other medical illnesses.
+People with generalized anxiety disorder also may have physical symptoms that feel like symptoms of heart disease, respiratory illness, digestive diseases and other medical illnesses.

 You may consult a primary care doctor first if you suspect your physical symptoms are part of a medical illness.
 Your doctor may do tests to check for medical problems.
 If the results are normal, your doctor may ask about your family history, your history of any mental distress, current anxieties, recent stresses, and daily use of prescription and nonprescription drugs.
 Some drugs can cause anxiety symptoms.
 The doctor then may refer you to a psychiatrist for care.

 A psychiatrist will diagnose generalized anxiety disorder based on a full psychiatric evaluation that includes:

 Asking you to describe your worries, anxieties and anxiety-related symptoms.

 Determining how long you have had these symptoms.

 Assessing how worry and anxiety have affected your ability to function normally at home, at work and socially.

 Checking for symptoms of other forms of psychiatric illness that might be present at the same time as generalized anxiety disorder.
 Symptoms of depression are very common in someone with this disorder.

 Although the diagnosis of generalized anxiety disorder may be made after several months of symptoms, the condition can last years, especially without treatment.
 Many people experience the symptoms as part of a lifelong pattern.